nicholascrandall/Insight/README.md

 - View total net worth
 - View performance by account or by individual stock
 - The ability to buy and sell stocks directly through insight
+- The ability to favorite and track specific stocks on our homepage